 Don’t forget to read over the FAQ.
 Still confused?
 Send us a message.

 Now let’s dive in.

 Forgot to register online?
 Don’t sweat it.
 From Nov.
-12-16, you can also visit the registration desk inside the first floor of Plexpod (the main building).
-We’ll need your name, email address and ZIP code and you’re set.
+18-22, you can also visit the registration desk inside the first floor of the Black Archives of Mid-America Kansas City.
+We’ll need your name, email address and ZIP code, and you’re set.

 All of the events are crowdsourced from the community and span topics on everything from marketing to exporting to self-care to legal assistance; if it’s related to business, there’s a session for it.

 The events are grouped into four tracks: Makers and Creators, Startups, Scalers and Social Enterprise.
 You can attend any of these events, no matter your background, so don’t feel like you’re tied to one track.

 Here’s a quick breakdown of the tracks and what they mean: